andrewdhood/cps_match/README.md

 # Using Inferential Statistics to Estimate Chicago Public Schools Selective Enrollment Applicant Distribution Parameters and Building a Monte-Carlo Simulation Model

-## Recovering Hidden Score Population Parameters from Public Truncated Data Using Inferential Statistics (Constrained Maximum-Likelihood Estimation) and Building a Monte-Carlo Simulation to Predict Admission Probabilities
+## Recovering Hidden Score Population Parameters from Public Truncated Data Using Constrained Maximum-Likelihood Estimation and Building a Monte-Carlo Simulation to Predict Admission Probabilities

 **Author:** Andrew Hood